Gluten Free Thanksgiving Recipes

 ½ cup honey or sugar

-½ cup cream or milk of choice (hemp, rice, soy milk)
+½ cup cream or dairy free milk of choice (hemp, rice, soy milk)

 1 teaspoon salt